South Australian National Football League: League administration

 The league's revenue is derived from its paid attendance, media and payments from both the Adelaide Crows and Port Adelaide AFL clubs for use of Adelaide Oval.

 The SANFL is classed as a semi-professional competition.
 In 2008 the league had a salary cap of $400,000 (excluding service payments).
 This is the second highest in Australia for an Australian rules football competition, after the AFL.

 The Chief Executive Officer (CEO) of the SANFL is Darren Chandler, who replaced Jake Parkinson in the role in 2020.

+The players of the SANFL are represented by the SANFL Players' Association.

 SANFL Ladder

 South Australian leagues (including the SANFL) award two points for a win, and one for a draw.
 Elsewhere in Australia generally four points are awarded for a win and two for a draw.
 In addition percentage is calculated as "For" ÷ "Against" × "100".

 Audience

 The SANFL match-day program is called the South Australian Football Budget/Football Budget and is sold at all SANFL matches.
 A special edition is produced for the grand final.

 The SANFL competition's "match of the round" was broadcast weekly in South Australia on ABC Southern (ABC1 South Australia).
 Until early 2008, it was also broadcast nationally on ABC2 television.
 In 2012, nationwide SANFL match replays resumed on ABC2.
 Match replays are also available nationally on ABC iView.
 In 2007, the SANFL measured a record 1,415,000 total television viewers.

 The SANFL competition is covered by local radio stations Life FM (live) and 5RPH (live).
 ABC Local Radio and 5AA broadcast the SANFL Finals Series.

 In 2013, the SANFL signed a three-year deal with the Seven Network to broadcast weekly matches on 7mate from the start of the 2014 season.
 Popular Mix102.3 radio host and Seven News Adelaide sports presenter Mark Soderstrom, former Port Adelaide Magpies captain and 5AA breakfast show personality Tim Ginevar, and former Fox Sports commentator John Casey (who spent time with Seven Adelaide during the 1980s and 1990s) would be the chief callers for the 2014 SANFL season.

-This marks the league's return to commercial television for the first time since Channel 9 broadcast the SANFL in 1992.
+This marked the league's return to commercial television for the first time since Channel 9 broadcast the SANFL in 1992.
+The Seven-SANFL partnership was most recently extended in 2026.